|Best electric||Patriot Products CSV-2515||Check Price||

 The best wood chipper for lawn maintenance will be easy to use, portable, and powerful enough to tackle all your yard waste.
 These come in different sizes and styles, but all are considered power tools that use either gas- or electric-powered engines to operate blades to chip, shred, or mulch.
 Wood chippers are able to not only chip up dry and fresh wood, but will be able to shred and mulch organic matter.
-Commercial grade wood chippers are best for large properties where you have larger branches, and heavy duty jobs.
+Commercial grade wood chippers are best for large properties where you have larger branches and heavy-duty jobs.
 Most typical homeowners will benefit from wood chippers that are a chipper/shredder combination, as these machines are less expensive and easier to store while still having the power to handle up to 3-inch diameter branches.
 Higher-end models will allow you to select sizes for output of chips.
 As with all power tools, safety measures must be followed when using and operating any type of chipper.

 For smaller jobs and gardens, homeowners can opt for a mulch or compost shredder, which looks like a small version of a wood chipper.
-Machines that focus on mulching operate with blades, and can handle small branches.
+Machines that focus on mulching operate with blades and can handle small branches.
 The smallest types of mulchers use nylon that is attached to a drum to break apart matter, and work similarly to a weed whacker.
 These smaller mulchers with nylon work only on softer organic matter and cannot be used with wood.

 Looking for a wood chipper that’s quiet and produces no smog?

 If you’ve ever walked around a neighborhood with well-maintained yards hoping for a peaceful stroll, you know that it’s easier said than done.
 Gasoline-fueled outdoor power equipment is not only incredibly loud, but also produces smog-like pollution as exhaust.
-Luckily, battery-powered electric and corded yard equipment have come a long way, and they compete with gasoline in terms of power and performance for shredding wood up to 2 inches in diameter.
-Electric-powered equipment is easier to maintain and much quieter to operate, and produces virtually no smells.
+Luckily, battery-powered electric and corded yard equipment has come a long way, and they compete with gasoline in terms of power and performance for shredding wood up to 2 inches in diameter.
+Electric-powered equipment is easier to maintain and much quieter to operate and produces virtually no smells.
 Suddenly, you’re a pretty popular neighbor!

-The best electric wood chipper will operate quietly and be easier to maintain then a gas-powered model.
-Higher-end electric models will typically be able to handle larger jobs, and offer a variety of chipping sizes.
+The best electric wood chipper will operate quietly and be easier to maintain than a gas-powered model.
+Higher-end electric models will typically be able to handle larger jobs and offer a variety of chipping sizes.
 Smaller models will be more affordable and better for small jobs.
 For chipping jobs (unlike lawn mowing), the machine is set up in one stationary spot in your yard while you do the work, so a corded electric model is most convenient.
 With the machine plugged in, there are no concerns of batteries running out of power.

 Best electric wood chipper: Patriot Products CSV-2515

-This easy-to-maintain electric wood chipper plugs into any standard 110-volt outlet, or can be used with a heavy-duty extension cord.
-This versatile machine can handle branches as well as shredding leaves.
-Offers a selection of sizes of chips, and operates quietly.
+This easy-to-maintain electric wood chipper plugs into any standard 110-volt outlet or can be used with a heavy-duty extension cord.
+This versatile machine can handle branches, as well as shredding leaves.
+Offers a selection of sizes of chips and operates quietly.

 Are you looking for a powerful model for a larger property?